SiowYeeceng/TCP1101-Assignment_Part2/PART2.md

 1. Alien movement
 2. zombie movement
-3. Finalize all the file and source code
+3. Finalize all the file and source codes

 ### Chew Ming Yao